 Details of the scheme

-We are introducing an Experimental Traffic Regulation Order (ETRO) to create a low traffic neighbourhood in Victoria Park.
-An experimental junction closure will be implemented on Victoria Park Road, between the junctions with Oates Road and Namu Road, to reduce through traffic and create a safer environment for people to cycle and walk through the area.
+An Experimental Traffic Regulation Order (ETRO) will create a Low Traffic Neighbourhood in Victoria Park.
+An experimental junction closure has been implemented on Victoria Park Road, between the junctions with Oates Road and Namu Road.

 The ETRO can run for up to 18 months, with a review of the changes planned for early 2021.
 The works are planned to be implemented the week commencing 17 August 2020.